kriswiner/ILPS22QS/README.md

 For man-down applications it is the relative accuracy that matters.
 The ILPS22QS has a relative accuracy of +/-0.015 hPa compared to +/-0.1 for the LPS22HB (800 - 1100 hPa range at 25 C), almost 7x better.
 This should allow excellent discrimination of even small height changes.

 The **Basic** sketch shows how to configure the sensor data rate and full-scale range, set the averaging and low-pass filter and poll for data at a fixed rate, and then convert the data into properly scaled pressure (mBar) and temperature (degrees Celsius).
-An estimate of altitude is made from the scaed pressure data and everything is output to the serial monitor at 1 Hz.
+An estimate of altitude is made from the scaled pressure data and all three are output to the serial monitor at 1 Hz.

 I am using a breakout board I designed for the ILPS22QS whose design is available at the OSH Park shared space [here](https://oshpark.com/shared_projects/6DSsyPEF).
 I used the STM32L476RE ([Dragonfly](https://www.tindie.com/products/tleracorp/dragonfly-stm32l47696-development-board/)) development board for sketch development and testing.